vtereshkov/umka-lang/spec.md

 fn remove*(name: str): int
 ```

-Opens the file specified by the `name`.
+Removes the file specified by the `name`.
 Returns 0 if successful.

 ```
 fn println*(s: str): int